kexinhuang12345/DeepPurpose/README.md

 [Video tutorial](https://www.youtube.com/watch?v=ghUyZknxq5o) to install Binder.

-We recommend to install it locally since Binder needs to install environment every time launching:
+We recommend to install it locally since Binder needs to be refreshed every time launching:

 <details>
   <summary>Click here for the code!</summary>